Welcome from the President...

 In our academic divisions, this impact is rich and diverse.
 The FCSAA has helped our Student Government Associations emerge as important voices not only in our state legislature, but also at the national level.
 In Forensics, Brain Bowl and Model United Nations, state competitions and educational programs have allowed our students to become some of the most elegant speakers and quick thinkers in the country.
 In the Performing and Fine Arts, the Association hosts music symposiums, annual publication conventions, and theatrical adjudications which provide our students collaborative experiences so crucial in their artistic growth.

 Athletically, the FCSAA has created an environment of competition which has propelled our students to great success at the national level.
-Our FCSAA-sanctioned sports include Baseball, Softball, Volleyball, Women's Soccer, Women's Tennis, Women's Cross Country and Men's and Women's Basketball.
-We also have colleges participating in Men's Soccer, Men's Tennis, Men's and Women's Golf and Men's and Women's Swimming and Diving.
+Our FCSAA-sanctioned sports include Baseball, Softball, Volleyball, Women's Tennis, Men's and Women's Cross Country, and Men's and Women's Basketball.
+We also have colleges participating in Men's and Women's Soccer, Men's Tennis, Men's and Women's Golf, and Men's and Women's Swimming and Diving.
 Our athletic teams are regular finalists in the NJCAA National Tournaments and are feared for their fierce competitive spirit and competitive excellence.

 It is my pleasure to be a part of such an exciting organization.
 The FCSAA fundamentally enhances the college experience for thousands of students across our state.